310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 Lately, I haven’t been able to keep up with anything.
 It made me start feeling pathetic and unsatisfied with myself, and then to top it all off, I even ended up fighting with Hajime…

-I’ve always wanted to be like the idols I loved—It’s why I came to Yumenosaki.
-And, well, I *did* get to be an idol.
+I’ve always wanted to become like the idols I loved — It’s why I came to Yumenosaki.
+And, well, I *did* get to become an idol.

-I got to be a little popular as part of Ra*bits… so I did make my dream come true.
-I shouldn’t be feeling unsatisfied like this.
+I got to be a little popular as part of Ra*bits…

+So my dream did come true.
+I'm not supposed to feel unsatisfied like this.

-But… I didn’t wanna be a *cute* idol.
+But… I didn’t necessarily wanna become a *cute* idol.

-I know I’m being selfish… I mean, with the kinds of magazines and companies we get requests from, we’re only going to keep getting shaped more and more into the perfect ideal of “cute.”
+I know I’m being selfish… I mean, with the kinds of magazines and companies we get requests from…

+We're only going to become more and more specialized in being the perfect ideal of “cute.”

-And if we keep going in that direction, the result will be… this.
-Look at my phone for a bit, Tetora, just *look.*
+And if we keep going in that direction, the result will be… *this.* Look at my phone for a bit, Tetora.
 {% endbubble %}

 {% bubble Tetora %}
 Hmm?
-What’s this really pink-ish website?
+What’s this really pink-ish website…?
 {% endbubble %}

 {% bubble Tomoya %}
 There’s an expert, I guess you could call him… He's like a senior to us.
-He specializes in being cute, so we often take reference from him.
+He's an idol who specializes in being cute, so we often take reference from him.

 You can pretty much always find him in the same magazine.

 But just look at the photos on the site.
 He's just a girl at this point…

 He's actually really amazing.
-He's put in so much hard work and training and completely remodeled himself to fit perfectly into this specialty, and I can respect that, but…
+He's put in so much hard work and training, even physically remodeled himself to fit perfectly into this specialty, and it's really respectable, but…

 Sometimes we meet him in real life, and when I realize I may have to put that much work in as well… I start to get scared.
 I know I’m being pathetic…

 It just became natural for him to cross-dress, and as long as the outfit’s cute, he'd wear all kinds of things, from baby outfits to animal costumes…

-Every single time he does anything, he has to think about whether it's cute or not.
+And every single time he does anything, he makes sure it's as cute as it gets.

-He's had to completely put aside everything else to become fully specialized in being cute.
+He's completely gotten rid of everything else to become fully specialized in being cute.
 It’s what he had to do to get by in the industry, and he's now succeeding 'cause of it.

-Those are the principles female idols have set for this industry.
+That's also the methodology that pretty girl idols have set for this sorta industry.

 We can follow in his footsteps and copy what he does, and it’ll take us relatively far.